-The 1907 dated Double Eagles designed by Augustus Saint-Gaudens are considered to be amongst the most beautiful coins ever struck by the United States Mint.
+The 1907 dated Double Eagles designed by Augustus Saint-Gaudens (Buy on eBay) are considered to be amongst the most beautiful coins ever struck by the United States Mint.
 The series design is the direct result of President Theodore Roosevelt’s desire for American coins to be as grand and beautiful as those of Ancient Greece.
 It took a number of years for Roosevelt’s wish to materialize, but eventually it would usher in a new era of American gold coinage.
 While very few coins were struck when the designer, Augustus Saint-Gaudens was still alive, his design has endured and continues in use up through the current day for the United States Mint’s popular gold bullion coin program.

 The 1907 Saint-Gaudens Double Eagles can be categorized into three distinctive groups.
 The first are the so called Ultra High Reliefs, the first coins struck, and only known from a very limited number of coins that have survived.
 Technically, these are considered to be patterns, or test pieces struck before regular production commenced.
 Next were the 1907 High Relief Double Eagles, the first pieces struck for circulation.
 Despite the beauty of these pieces, they were considered too difficult to strike and soon were replaced.
 The third version with lower relief would be produced in the greatest numbers and continue to be struck until all gold coin production was ceased in 1933.